On Min-Max Robust Data-Driven Predictive Control Considering Non-Unique Solutions to Behavioral Representation: A New Scheme for Robustifying DDPC

 By Assumption \ref{ass: 1}, Hankel data matrices in the min-max formulation \eqref{equation: robust DDPC with constraint} are also corrupted, denoted as $\Phi=\bar{\Phi}+\Xi_{\Phi},~Y_f=\bar{Y}_f+\Xi_Y$.
-To describe their impact on output prediction, we define the set of all possible output predictions subject to uncertainty $w$:
+To describe their impact on output prediction, we define the set of all possible output predictions subject to uncertainty $w$ as:

 In fact, it is non-trivial to attain an explicit parameterization of $\mathcal{Y}_o(u_p,y_p,u_f)$ since exact data are practically inaccessible.
-By establishing a link between $\mathcal{Y}_o(u_p,y_p,u_f)$ and $\hat{\mathcal{Y}}_o(u_p,y_p,u_f)$, the following result presents the expression of a sufficiently large but finite $\Lambda$ such that the set \eqref{equation: definition of hatY} covers actual noisy future outputs under Assumption \ref{ass: 1}. \begin{theorem} Let Assumption \ref{ass: 1} hold and suppose that $Y_f\Phi^\bot$ has full row rank.
+Based on the link between $\mathcal{Y}_o(u_p,y_p,u_f)$ and $\hat{\mathcal{Y}}_o(u_p,y_p,u_f)$, the following result presents the expression of a sufficiently large but finite $\Lambda$ such that the set \eqref{equation: definition of hatY} covers actual noisy future outputs under Assumption \ref{ass: 1}. \begin{theorem} Suppose that Assumption \ref{ass: 1} holds and $Y_f\Phi^\bot$ has full row rank.
 Given input-output data $\{u_p,y_p,u_f\}$, if $\Lambda$ is chosen as

 where